 Older people are disproportionately targeted by scammers and the tactics are getting more convincing every year.
 Fake parcel delivery texts.
 Emails pretending to be from the bank.
 Phone calls claiming to be from Microsoft or HMRC.
 The messages are designed to create panic so people act before they think.

-Many older people we help have either fallen for a scam or are so frightened of falling for one that they avoid using email and the internet entirely.
+Many older people I help have either fallen for a scam or are so frightened of falling for one that they avoid using email and the internet entirely.
 Neither outcome is acceptable.

 What actually helps